 The regular range of a Z-Wave signal is 50 meters inside buildings (depending on the materials used, which may decrease the range indoors) and 100 meters out in the open.

-Equally important is the issue of electromagnetic smog (that is, the discharge of wireless signals and their effect on humans) and the protection of human health.
+Equally important is the issue of electromagnetic smog (the discharge of wireless signals and their effect on humans) and the protection of human health.

 One major advantage of Z-wave is its easy and simple installation.
 To set up an electronic Z-Wave device, such as a thermostat or light switch, you just need to switch it on and add it to the Z-Wave network.